fmalina/revisions-blocl/activism/swimmingwithsharks.md

 I suppose that until meeting that senior regulator I had a sliver of hope of hearing some good news, and a convincing reason that everything had been done to avoid a repeat of the last crash.
 ‘Has the sector been fixed after the crisis?’
 I asked him straight out.
-His answer: ‘I don’t think so.’
+His answer: ‘I don't think so.’

 \*\*\*